maimonoded/investing_com_extension/README.md

 2. Failed portfolios are retried with 10-second delays between each attempt

 This retry mechanism helps in many cases but does not guarantee 100% success rate.
 If you notice missing holdings, try clicking "Force Refresh" in the extension popup.

+## Credits

+Most of the code in this project was generated with [Claude](https://claude.ai) by Anthropic.